Dog Breed Directory

 AKC & CKC Herding Group

-Sable coloured Collie
+Sable Collie

-Blue merle Collie
+Blue merle Collie running on the beach

 Smooth Collie